 Item appearance

-GRANITE GEAR NIMBUS TRACE ACCESS 60 / Model for women: NIMBUS TRACE ACCESS 60 KI
+GRANITE GEAR NIMBUS TRACE ACCESS 60 / Women's model: NIMBUS TRACE ACCESS 60 KI

 Main Specifications and ratings